ufal/npfl129/exam/questions.md

   online) gradient descent and minibatch stochastic gradient descent.
 [10]

-- Write an $L^2$-regularized minibatch SGD algorithm for training a *linear regression* model, including the explicit formulas of the loss function and its gradient.
+- Write an $L^2$-regularized minibatch SGD algorithm for training a *linear regression* model, including the explicit formulas (i.e,. formulas you would need to code it in `numpy`) of the loss function and its gradient.
 [10]

 - Does the SGD algorithm for *linear regression* always find the best solution on the training data?
 If yes, explain under what conditions it happens, if not